CERC — Environmental Software and Services

 • Commercial and domestic heating, e.g. house type, fuel type, insulation, heating efficiency.

 In order to calculate emissions from activity data, associated emission factor datasets are required.
-A range of datasets are held in EMIT, including:
+Over fifty datasets are held in EMIT.
+The table below gives some examples.

-Rail traffic Relevant data from the UK Emission factor Database (UK EFD), and the UK Greenhouse Gas Emissions Inventory (UK GHG) have been collated and included in the database.
+Rail traffic Relevant data from the UK Emission factor Database (UK EFD) have been collated and included in the database.

-Industry Hundreds of emissions factors for industrial sources have been included using data from the UK Emission factor Database (UK EFD), UK Greenhouse Gas Emissions Inventory (UK GHG) and IPCC inventories.
+Industry Hundreds of emissions factors for industrial sources have been included using data from the UK Emission factor Database (UK EFD).

 Electricity Datasets have been included in EMIT to estimate emissions from electricity, both in terms of the fuel used for power generation, and also using end-use values of electricity consumption in terms of the number of kWh used.